MP3DPT/cnc-feeds-speeds-calculator/README.md

 ## 💾 Data Storage
 All data is stored locally in your browser.
 Use Export/Import to backup or transfer between devices.

+## What else:
+There is an option that is important but I need time to see if i can integrate, if it is a compress bit, upcut downcut, etc, we will see.

 ## 📄 License
 MIT License - Free to use and modify

 ---

 Built for the DIY CNC community 🔧
+There are professional apps for this, but this is for new users with machines that are not commercial, I'm trying to create an app to serve as a starting point.